2010 FIBA World Championship for Women

-The 2010 FIBA World Championship for Women, the 16th edition of FIBA's premier tournament for women's national basketball teams, was held from September 23 to October 3, 2010 in the Czech Republic.
+The 2010 FIBA World Championship for Women, the 16th edition of the FIBA Women's World Championship, was held from September 23 to October 3, 2010 in the Czech Republic.
 Three cities, Ostrava, Brno and Karlovy Vary, hosted games.
 Four countries initially bid for the event but Australia, France and Latvia withdrew during the bidding process.

 The USA won its eighth title, extending its own record for the most wins in tournament history.
 The other medalists—the Czech Republic with silver and Spain with bronze—had not previously medaled at a World Championship.
 The Czechoslovakia women's team had won six medals in previous World Championships, but FIBA considers the Czech Republic and Slovakia to be separate teams from the former Czechoslovakia.
 The Czech Republic's Hana Horáková was chosen as the tournament's most valuable player.

-Pre-tournament favourites USA, Russia, and Australia dominated play in the first two rounds, with the Russia and the USA going undefeated and Australia only losing to the USA in the second round after both teams had guaranteed progression to the quarterfinals.
+Pre-tournament favourites USA, Russia, and Australia dominated play in the first two rounds, with Russia and the USA going undefeated and Australia only losing to the USA in the second round after both teams had guaranteed progression to the quarterfinals.
 In the quarterfinals, however, Russia and Australia suffered shock defeats to Belarus and the Czech Republic respectively.
 Meanwhile, the USA cruised into the final with easy wins over injury-ridden South Korea and Spain.
 After knocking out the defending World Champions, the Czechs defeated Belarus in overtime to set up the final with the USA.

 In the final the USA were heavy favourites but the Czechs were supported by a partisan crowd of over 6000 that included Czech president Václav Klaus.
 The USA led for most of the match, but the Czechs were able to keep it close in the first half, trailing only 40-35 at the break.
 The USA pulled away in the second half to win 89-69.